We make money helping people book cruises, and from advertisers / affiliate partners. As an Amazon Associate, I earn from qualifying purchases.

 If you are feeling like you're still swaying after your cruise, it's because your body has adapted to the motion of being on a boat.
 Just like it took time for your body to adjust to being on the water, it will take some time for your body to adjust back to life on land.
 This is perfectly normal and there is no need to be concerned.
 The best thing you can do is give yourself some time to readjust.

+In addition to the swaying sensation, other symptoms of MdDS can include unsteadiness, increased sensitivity to visual stimuli, and potential mental health concerns such as anxiety or depression.
 Like the feelings of seasickness, this is more commonly experienced among women due to a number of factors including the fact that Estrogen can contribute to feelings of motion sickness and this is often made worse by birth control pills that contain it as well as Estrogen supplements that are designed to help compensate for hormonal changes in middle-aged women.

 How Long Does It Take To Readjust To Life On Land?